 Yes we do, we offer a 14 day money back guarantee.
 Please contact our customer services team if you are unhappy with a product and they will advise you the procedure for returns.
 More information about our returns procedure can be found here.

-Yes we do, this is up to 24 months depending on product.
+Yes we do, this is 12-24 months depending on product.
 See here for more details.

 All incoming orders for prescription spectacles are checked and you will be advised if there are any obvious discrepancies in your prescription.
 All outgoing prescription spectacles are also thoroughly checked by our quality control staff to ensure that they have been made to the required prescription and that you are supplied with only the highest quality finished product.